nicolas-van/docker-compose-wait/README.md

   -w, --wait            Wait for all the processes to stabilize before exit
                         (default behavior is to exit as soon as any of the processes is unhealthy)
+  -t TIMEOUT, --timeout TIMEOUT
+                        Max amount of time during which this command will run (expressed using the same format than in docker- compose.yml files, example: 5s, 10m,... ).
+If there is a timeout this command will exit returning 1.
+                        (default: wait for an infinite amount of time)
 ```

 Basically it can be as simple as: